Article

 In Part 1 of this series, I explored the untapped potential of older workers and the systemic barriers that have kept this demographic on the sidelines of economic growth.
 As we enter 2025, it’s crucial to recognize that our economic success hinges on fully utilizing the skills and experience of workers across all age groups.
 The coming year presents a unique opportunity to reshape our approach to workforce development, creating a dynamic labor market that fully leverages the potential of workers across all age groups.

-In this second part, I will dive into the actionable strategies and forward-thinking policies that can unlock opportunities for older workers and foster a more dynamic, inclusive economy.
+In this second part, I will dive into the actionable strategies and forward-thinking policies that can unlock opportunities for older workers and foster a more dynamic economy.

 Smiling business persons shaking hands